 The World’s Most Ethical Companies Executive Briefing features insights from some of the world’s top CEOs and business leaders discussing the important role of ethics in driving company performance and success.

-New York, NY – July 1, 2015 – The Ethisphere Institute, the global leader in defining and advancing the standard of ethical business practices, announced today the list of contributors to it’s latest publication, The World’s Most Ethical Companies Executive Briefing.
+New York, NY – July 1, 2015 – Ethisphere, the global leader in defining and advancing the standard of ethical business practices, announced today the list of contributors to it’s latest publication, The World’s Most Ethical Companies Executive Briefing.
 The quarterly Executive Briefing was launched in 2014 as an opportunity for CEOs, board members and other business leaders committed to the idea of the link between ethics and performance to share ideas and best practices with their peers around building a strong global culture of ethics.

 “We recognize the power of companies to effect change around the globe and understand that change starts at the top of an organization,” explained Ethisphere’s Publisher, Stefan Linssen.
 “The Executive Briefing is meant to spur conversation in the c-suite on the important role of ethics in driving business performance and be a conduit for leadership to advance overall corporate ethics and integrity.”